comit-network/spikes/0003-secret-seed-storage-and-key-derivation.md

 BLAKE2b's key is 64-bytes so I also suggest changing the secret seed we use to 64-bytes.

+The implementation I recommend using is https://github.com/RustCrypto/hashes just because it's maintained by the rust crypto organisation.

 ### NodeID

 I think we should derive the NodeID from the master seed simply by hashing something arbitrary.